zeljkoobrenovic/grounded-architecture/_posts/2022-06-05-career-paths.markdown

 * Having a higher diversity of work, and
 * Changing skills, as communication and influencer skills become crucial aspects of success.

-All architect are responsible for the direction, quality, and approach within a critical area.
+All architect are responsible for the direction, quality, and approach within some critical area.
 They need to combine in-depth knowledge of technical constraints, user needs, and organization level leadership.

 After the role of an Architect, I usually envision three tracks of progression:
 * **Senior Architect**, a generalist with broader responsibilities to, who digs deep into complex issues and identifies a suitable course of action.
 They often navigate from one critical area to another, guided by the organization's direction.
-* **Principal Architect**, a senior architect on a special focus on some area of strategic interest for an organization (e.g., data, distributed systems, frontend).
+* **Principal Architect**, a senior architect with a special focus on some area of strategic interest for an organization (e.g., data, distributed systems, frontend).
-* **Enterprise Architect**, being closer to product, management, strategy, and business functions, frequently serves as senior engineering leaders' right hand.
+* **Enterprise Architect**, being closer to product, management, strategy, and business functions, frequently serving as senior engineering leaders' right hand.

 But an architect's path can take many different directions and have many other names.
-More important than a formal title is a continuous search for staying relevant and making an impact as a [superglue](superglue).
+More important than a formal title is a continuous search for staying relevant and making an impact.

 <br>